rdsea/iCOMOTSensors/utils/README.md

 # Some utilities

 We have some utilities for testing purposes.
+Both JavaScript and Python code are included.
+* requirements.txt for python package
+* package.json for JavaScript

 Conversion programs are used to convert real data from one form to another form for data preparation for tests